mourjo/VMScheduling/README.md

 Balancing the load is usefull to avoid to alter specific nodes prematurely.
 It is also convenient to minimize the probabilities of saturating a node.

 1. Develop a scheduler that perform load balacing (`balance` load) and ensures their is no SLA violation
-2. Develop an observer to evaluate every second the balancing rate
+2. Develop an observer to evaluate every second the balancing rate.
+The observer must output the balancing rate

 ### Energy-efficient algorithm